The Dogs That Do Not Bark For Dawkins

 I’m not saying don’t buy this book.
 Within its narrow limits, it is a wonderful collection.
 If it is a bit predictable (how many times has Haldane’s genuinely excellent essay, “On Being the Right Size” shown up in one collection or another?* And Einstein’s worthy statement on cosmic religious feeling has seen a fair bit of wear too…) it still has a lot of goodies to enjoy.
 But no one should mistake this for anything more than one very constricted view of what constitutes excellence in the craft of bringing to the public the good news of science and lives spent in its pursuit.

 I’ll save my other peeve with the book (which I think I’ve telegraphed, rather) for another post this week.
 As one more blatant hint, let me simply say that I would not think much of a book collecting modern writing about sports that confined itself to athlete’s writing.
 Can you imagine a baseball section without Roger Angell for example, and if the tennis selections didn’t include at least on passage from this by John McPhee, you’d know you were wasting your time. .You can probably figure out the rest from there.

 Image: Map of Pangaea — the supercontinent that incorporated most of the Earth’s landmasses between 300 and 180 million years before present.
-Licensed under the terms of the GNU Free Documentation license, Version 1.2 or any later version published by the Free Software Foundation.Explore posts in the same categories: big ideas, good books, good public communication of science, science writing, Uncategorized, Writing comment below, or link to this permanent URL from your own site.
+Licensed under the terms of the GNU Free Documentation license, Version 1.2 or any later version published by the Free Software Foundation.big ideas, good books, good public communication of science, science writing, Uncategorized, Writing comment below, or link to this permanent URL from your own site.